4dn-dcic/documentation_management/Pipelines_dev_docs/docs/source/Docker_repo.rst

 This file contains all the major software components of the pipeline.
 It should contain comment lines that describe the name and version of individual software tools.

 Example: the main software of the bedtomultivec pipeline is clodius.
-You can refer to the hic pipeline again for a more complex example
+You can refer to the Hi-C pipeline again for a more complex example

 .. image:: images/downloads_file.png